-Can cannabis assist ADHD patients when traditional treatment has been ineffective?
+Can cannabis assist ADHD patients?

-The following graph provides a comparison of the major potential side effects of medicinal cannabis as opposed to the most commonly prescribed Ritalin:
+Other potential side effects of medicinal cannabis as opposed to the most commonly prescribed Ritalin:

 Effects of Stimulant Medication: